 Campus Crime Statistics/Clery Act Reporting

-Each fall, as required by the Higher Education Amendment of 1990, Phoenix Seminary publishes a Clery Act Report (security policies) and Campus Crime Statistics (crime statistics).
+Each fall, as required by the Higher Education Amendment of 1990, Phoenix Seminary publishes a Clery Act Report (security policies in Student Handbook) and Campus Crime Statistics (Crime_Data.2012).
 This updated report is available on the Phoenix Seminary website by clicking the above links, in each Campus Director’s office, and on bulletin boards in student, employee, and public areas of the campus.

 Student Right To Know & Campus Security Act